mapproxy/mapproxy/doc/deployment.rst

 Both approaches require a configuration that maps your MapProxy configuration with the MapProxy application.
 You can write a small script file for that.

+.. note:: In production mode it is recommended to disable the demo service.

 .. _server_script:

 Server script